 Figure 1-2-4b.
 A simplified overview of the structure of the personality

 Figure 1-2-4b indicates the most prominent elements of human nature together in a simple, two-dimensional diagram.
 The ego and the outer nature are on the right.
-To indicate that in the outer nature the distinction between mental, vital, and physical is not as clear as it is in the inner being, the borders have here been indicated in grey.
 The only thing that stands out in the outer nature tends to be the ego.
 Another important issue that has been made visible even in this highly simplified diagram is that the inner nature, which in mainstream psychology would be counted under the self, in Indian systems like Vedānta and Sāṁkhya is unambiguously part of prakṛti, the non-self.
 For a more detailed discussion of what is considered outer and inner in different contexts, please see the chapter on the borders of the Self in the Appendix.

 Figure 1-2-4c.
 A more detailed depiction of the same

 Figure 1-2-4c is a slightly more detailed rendering of the same model.

 - Along the vertical axis, there are the various planes belonging to the Sevenfold Chord of Being.

 - Within the mental plane, four types of consciousness have been added that belong between the ordinary mind and the next higher layer, the Supermind.